Berkeley mourns Kenny Houff, 17, after fatal shooting

 Oakland police ask anyone with information about the case to call OPD's Homicide Section at 510-238-3821 or its tip line at 510-238-7950.
 OPD asks anyone with videos or photos that could help with the investigation to email cidvideos@oaklandca.gov.

-Kate Darby Rauch spent more than 10 years as a daily news reporter with the East Bay Times and has freelanced for numerous publications, including the Washington Post, Newsday, the Seattle Times, San Francisco Chronicle and the Oakland Magazine.
+Kate Darby Rauch spent more than 10 years as a daily news reporter with the East Bay Times and has freelanced for numerous publications, including the Washington Post, Newsday, the Seattle Times, San Francisco Chronicle and Oakland Magazine.